 The following is a list of various resources and services available to residents experiencing, or on the cusp of experiencing, homelessness:

 - Emergency Shelter & Housing Resources

 - Short-Term Rental Assistance

 - Clothing Referrals

 - Food Resources

-- The Los Angeles Homeless Outreach Portal (LA-HOP) is a web-based portal designed to assist people experiencing homelessness in LA County with outreach services.
+The Los Angeles Homeless Outreach Portal (LA-HOP) is a web-based portal designed to assist people experiencing homelessness in LA County with outreach services.
 This mobile-friendly platform empowers members of the general public, first responders, and service providers to provide information on individuals who may be experiencing homelessness and request outreach.
-Outreach requests can be submitted at la-hop.org.
+Outreach requests can be submitted through the LA-HOP website.